jinzhenfan/jekyll-now/_posts/2017-1-01-Web crawling from Twitter and emotional analysis.md

 ---
 layout: post
-title: Building Naive Bayes Classifiers for Natural Language Processing & Emotional Analysis and Visualization of Real-time Twitter Streaming #Pokemon Go#
+title: Building Naive Bayes Classifiers for Natural Language Processing & Emotional Analysis of Real-time Twitter Streaming
 category: analysis
 ---

 People are getting crazy with Pokemon Go recently.
+I wonder what the result will be like to do an emotional analysis on the topic of #Pokemon Go# on Twitter.

 Teenagers are wondering around along rivers and in parks to hunt.
 Grandma and Grandpa are driving out to catch rare ones.
 However, it is getting crazy.
-Some Pokemon fans are playing with their iPhones while driving on highway...
-So I wonder what the result will be like to do an emotional analysis on the topic of #Pokemon Go# on Twitter.
+Some Pokemon fans are playing with their iPhones while driving on highway.
+As an engineer, I found it difficult to explain.
+While a lot of funny tweets burst out, I am expecting to find interesting things from these tweets.

 In this blog, I will first build a web crawler to capture real-time tweets.
 Then tweets are filtered based on location and keywords, so that only tweets that contains keyword "Pokemon" and sent in US are left.
 Then I trained two Naive Bayes classifiers using two different corpus from nltk, the movie_reviews and twitter_samples, respectively.
 However, surprising results are found that the classifier trained by movie_reviews are more reliable, even the data sets are from Twitter.
 The analysis and visualization part are at the end of this blog.